 A Brief History of the Marque

-Scooters designed and built by engineer Giuseppe Del Bianco usng a Puch split single 125cc with a three-speed gearbox driving via chain, and the machine had telescopic forks.
+Scooters designed and built by engineer Giuseppe Del Bianco using a Puch split single 125cc with a three-speed gearbox driving via chain.
+The machine had telescopic forks.

 Introduced at the Milan Show of 1951, finances proved a problem and the following year he received support from Ambrosini of Passignano.
 In 1952 they changed to a Sachs 142cc engine with four-speed gearbox, and improved performance.
 The scooter was aimed at the high end of the market and was nearly twice the price of the equivalent Vespa or Lambretta.

 * Some sources indicate 1954 as last date of manufacture.

 Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 Established for over 40 years and run by expert motorcyclists.